Chiesa di Santa Maria dei Miracoli

 Un Mondo Di Vino

-Get there early for first crack at marinated artichokes and sarde in saor (sardines in tangy onion marinade) and claim a few square...
+Get here early for first crack at marinated artichokes and sarde in saor (sardines in tangy onion marinade), and to claim a few square...

 Osteria Da Alberto

-All the makings of a true Venetian osteria – hidden location, casks of wine, chandeliers that look like medieval torture devices – plus...
+All the makings of a true Venetian osteria (casual tavern) – hidden location, casks of wine, chandeliers that look like medieval...